Building a Fallback Routing System for Patent Dockets

 return hashlib.sha256(canonical.encode("utf-8")).hexdigest()

-async def _route_with_retry(self, url: str, payload: Dict[str, Any]) -> bool:
+async def _route_with_retry(self, url: str, payload: dict[str, Any]) -> bool:

 breaker = self.circuit_breakers[url]